trec-health-misinfo/trec-health-misinfo.github.io/index.md

 **Document Identifier:** The WARC header for each document in a WARC file contains a "WARC-Record-ID" field.
 For our purposes, the value of the WARC-Record-ID field is considered the document identifier (the "docno").
 If you plan to use WET files, please use the WARC-Refers-To field instead.

 #### Topics
-The track focuses on topics within the consumer health search domain (people seeking health advice online) For TREC 2020 the track will focus on COVID-19.
+The track focuses on topics within the consumer health search domain (people seeking health advice online).
+For TREC 2020 the track will focus on COVID-19.
 The recent coronavirus crisis represents a good example of uncontrolled proliferation of misinformation, which can have serious consequences on consumer health.

 Unlike previous tracks, the assessors will not be creating their own topic statements.
 Instead, the assessors will be provided with topics that include query, description, alignment, and narrative fields.
 The query field of each topic is built as a pair of treatment and disease, where for TREC 2020, the disease is always COVID-19.
 The description is in the form of a questions and is built as a triplet of treatment, effect, and disease, where the effect can be: cause, prevent, worsen, cure, help.
 Only these terms will be used, so that descriptions are all of the form: "Can X Y COVID-19?", where X is a treatment and Y is one of the five effect terms.